MultiQC/MultiQC/docs/core/development/modules.md

 ![color brewer](../../images/cbrewer_scales.png)

+For categorical metrics that can take a value from a predefined set, use one of the categorical color scales: Set2, Accent, Set1, Set3, Dark2, Paired, Pastel2, Pastel1.
+For numerical metrics, consider one the "sequential" color scales from the table above.

 ## Step 4 - Writing data to a file

 In addition to printing data to the General Stats, MultiQC modules typically